-As students are soon returning to school via remote learning or in person, or if you are working from home or returning to the office, it’s a good time to assess your computer workstation setup for you and your children in order to avoid developing painful muscle and joint problems associated with an improper setup.
+As students are soon returning to school, or if you are working from home or returning to the office, it’s a good time to assess your computer workstation setup for you and your children in order to avoid developing painful muscle and joint problems associated with an improper setup.
 Here are some computer workstation tips:

 • Make sure your feet are flat on the floor.
 If your legs don’t reach the ground you can add a step stool, box or cushion underneath your desk.
 Your knees and hips should be bent at a 90 degree angle, which helps to evenly distribute weight throughout the body.

 • Consider investing in an adjustable office chair.
 This is especially helpful when working from home with multiple people sharing the workstation.